Mark Rossini: Criminal conviction and resignation from FBI

 In late 2008 Rossini pled guilty to five felony counts for criminally accessing records in an FBI database more than 40 times in 2007.
 Many of the records were related to a federal investigation of Anthony Pellicano, a former high-profile private investigator.
 At least one of the records was provided by Rossini to associates of Pellicano and was subsequently used in a court filing by Pellicano's attorneys, leading to the discovery of Rossini's involvement.
 Rossini resigned from the FBI and was sentenced to probation, community service, and a fine by U.S. Magistrate Judge John M. Facciola on May 14, 2009.

 Puerto Rico bribery allegations

 In September 2022, Rossini was charged with conspiracy, federal programs bribery, and honest services wire fraud for allegedly having promised Puerto Rico's then-governor, Wanda Vázquez Garced, $300,000 for her re-election campaign in 2020 on the condition that the head of the Puerto Rico Office of the Commissioner of Financial Institutions be removed and replaced with someone chosen by international banker Julio Herrera Velutini.

 On August 9, 2022, Rossini turned himself into U.S. authorities in Puerto Rico and declared himself not guilty.

+On August 27, 2025, Rossini pleaded guilty to a violation of the Federal Election Campaign Act, which calls for up to a year in prison.
+He is scheduled to be sentenced on December 10, 2025.